1 $650K, 2 $100K winning lottery tickets sold in Mass. on Monday

 BOSTON (WHDH) - Three winning lottery tickets with six-figure prizes were sold in Massachusetts on Monday.

-A “Massachusetts Millionaires’ Club” ticket with a prize of $100,000 was sold at Ted’s in Charlton and a winning Mass Cash ticket worth $100,000 was sold at The Liquor Shop in Lowell.
+One “Massachusetts Millionaires’ Club” ticket with a prize of $100,000 was sold at Snap Mart in Malden, while a second $100,000 ticket was sold at Sam’s Food Mart in Peabody.

-There were three $50,000 prizes won on tickets sold at Unified Petroleum in Leominster, Cumberland Farms in Middleboro, and Pride & Station Store in Chicopee.

 (Copyright (c) 2022 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)